 DOLLARS AND SENSE — EXPLORE YOUR OPTIONS

 Now it comes down to the numbers.
 Your Honor Bank Mortgage Expert can help you determine if how much you can afford and can preapprove you for a mortgage or give you guidance on saving for your first home.
-But, in the meantime, attached is a Rent versus Buy Calculator to help you look at all your options, start dreaming a little and secure your plans for your future.

 Things to consider when looking at your mortgage options:

 - Down Payment – How much do you have saved currently, how much will you need and will you have help from family?

 - Type of Mortgage – Will you want a fixed-rate mortgage loan where your monthly payment for principal and interest never change, or a variable rate that might offer a lower interest rate but adjust over time?
 You’ll also want to consider the length of the loan term as it will determine the interest rate that works best for you.

 - Interest Rate, Costs and Fees – With interest rates still at historically low levels, you’ll want to compare your rate, costs and fees and make sure you are not getting a low rate but paying higher costs and fees and vice versa.

 - Additional Costs – There are a few additional costs associated with the purchase of a home, including property taxes, insurance, possible association fees, and closing costs that you’ll want to consider.
 Some of these expenses may be balanced by the mortgage interest tax deduction if you itemize your tax deductions rather than taking the standard deduction.
 You’ll want to consult with your tax advisor.